trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Pregnancy-Yoga.markdown

 Please let your midwife or doctor know you are taking this class to be sure it is safe for you.

-Saturdays from 1:00-2:30pm; Next session, Six-weeks, April 2 - May 7.
+Saturdays from 1:00-2:30pm; Next session, Five weeks, April 2 - April 30.